KrisHHFI/KrisHHFI/README.md

 ### About me

 • Haaga-Helia Graduate 🏫 <br />
-• Aspiring frontend developer 💻 <br />
+• Junior frontend developer 💻 <br />
 • Focused on job searching and developing a mobile game 🧾

 ---